MarcoTomasRodriguez/hget/README.md

 # Sets the bytes to copy in a row from the response body.
 download.copy_n_bytes = 300

-# Sets the length of the checksum used to prevent collisions.
-Maximum: 32.
-download.url_checksum_length = 16

-# Enables/disables the collision protection using a hash when saving the file to the final destination.
+# Enables/disables the collision protection using a random string when saving the file to the final destination.
 download.collision_protection = false
 ```